InseeFrLab/pynsee/README.md

   github_document
 ---

 **Work in progress**
 =======

 # Overview

-The insee package contains tools to easily download data and metadata from INSEE main database (BDM).
+The insee package contains tools to easily download data and metadata from INSEE API.

-Using embedded SDMX queries, get the data of more than 150 000 INSEE series.
+Using the API or the SDMX queries, get the data of more than 150 000 INSEE series.

-Have a look at the detailed SDMX web service page with the following [link](https://www.insee.fr/en/information/2868055).
+Have a look at the detailed API page with the following [link](https://api.insee.fr/catalogue/).

 This package is a contribution to reproducible research and public data transparency.

 ## Installation & Loading